GetImpulse/impulse_player_flutter/PUBLISHING.md

 # Publishing

-In order to publish, several checks should be done
+In order to publish, several checks should be done.

 ## Package

 - [ ] Ensure `pubspec.yaml` has the correct version.
 - [ ] Ensure `CHANGELOG.md` is updated.
+- [ ] Ensure `README.md` is updated.

 ## Android